Aleksandra0/GitLearn/README.md

-This is a Repository to learn using git
+This is a Repository to learn using git.
+(In 10 minutes)